AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 * Cherry-pick the fix commit.
 * Push and create a merge request.
 * Check out the development branch and rebase on the hotfix branch.
 This will automatically remove the fix commit.

-Sometimes a merge request looks like it's ready for review or merge (it is not in "WIP", it has an approval) but really it isn't.
-For this purpose, the "don't merge" tag can be added to it.
-Example use cases:

-- You found an issue and are going to push more commits.
-- A reviewer has some nitpick comments but already approves it, and the assignee still plans to apply the nitpicks.
-- A PR needs to be split up into several others so eventually it will be closed, but you want to keep it around for reference.
-- It's an oldish PR that needs to be rebased and conflicts need to be resolved.
-- It needs more testing before really approving it for merge.

 If a MR is in WIP state and it becomes ready (i.e. you did the necessary fixups and rebased on master), please remember to remove the "WIP state".
 TODO: a good example of a merge request with review, discussion, and several iterations is https://gitlab.com/prpl-foundation/prplmesh/prplMesh/-/merge_requests/???